twojStaryNaWersalce68/Applied-ML-Sudoku/README.md

 - GET_SVM: This loads a preexisting SVM and uses that instead of training a new one.
 - COMPARE: This compares the CNN model to the SVM model by comparing the mean and variance
 - EVALUATE: Evaluates the CNN model, either the one that was just trained or loads the one saved under sudoku_digitalisation/models/saved, if TRAIN_CNN is set to false and there is no saved model, it will throw an error.
-- PREDICT: Extracts and outputs a sudoku from the test set.
+- PREDICT: Takes a image from the test set and predicts and outputs the sudoku.

 ### Running the streamlit prototype